vidaud/seta/seta-doc/docs/user-guide/communityChangeReq.md

 1. From the side menu click on ^^Manage^^ -> ^^My Communities^^.
 2. You can either enter in the search bar the name of the Community you are looking for or select from the Community list.
-3. Click in the three dots at the right side of each Community and select the option ^^Manage^^.
+3. Click on :material-dots-horizontal: at the right side of each Community and select the option ^^Manage^^.
 4. In the next window, in section ^^Pending Join Requests^^ you can see the pending requests.
 5. By clicking in the ^^:octicons-pencil-24:^^, under *actions* column you can change the status to: *approved*.
 6. Click ^^Send^^.